team-gradvek/gradvek/README.md

 source env/bin/activate
 ```

 ## 2. Install Python modules
 Note: if you created a Python env in step 1, install the modules inside the environement.
-## 2. Install Python modules
-Note: if you created a Python env in step 1, install the modules inside the environement.
 To start the env: